openzipkin/b3-propagation/README.md

 # b3-propagation

+B3 Propagation is a specification for the header "b3" and those that start with "x-b3-".
+These headers are used for trace context propagation across service boundaries.

+# Overview

-This repository elaborates identifiers used to place an operation in a trace tree.
+This specification elaborates identifiers used to place an operation in a trace tree.
 These attributes are propagated in-process, and eventually downstream (often via http headers), to ensure all activity originating from the same root are collected together.
 A sampling decision is made at the root of the trace, and this indicates if trace details should be collected and reported to the tracing system (usually Zipkin) or not.

 # Overall Process